FarronF/limerick-council-meetings/meetings/2022/11/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 19th October 2022.md

 of lighting, traffic calming and lay-bys be installed at bus stops in the Adare-Rathkeale

-District and asked the Local Authority to attend to this as a matter of urgency.--- 2
+District and asked the Local Authority to attend to this as a matter of urgency.
+---
+2

 Councillor Keary proposed that the District write to Dublin Coach to request consideration